C. K. Williams: Life

 After graduating from Penn, he stayed in Philadelphia.
 His circle of friends included artists, carpenters, poets, a sociologist, photographers, musicians and film makers.
 He spent time with young architects who worked for Louis Kahn, and later wrote: "I realized that my image of the artist's calling had come almost entirely from Kahn: he was absolutely devoted to his craft, and expected the same dedication from everyone else."
 He published his first book, Lies, in 1969.

 In 1963 he married Sarah Dean Jones, a printer who worked for Eugene Feldman at the Falcon Press in Philadelphia.
 The marriage ended in divorce.
 Their daughter, Jessie Williams Burns, founded Tursulowe Press in Philadelphia.

 In 1973 he met Catherine Mauger.
 They married in 1975 and had a son, Jed Williams, a painter and the owner of an art gallery in Philadelphia.
 His paintings are often featured on the covers of Williams' books.
 Catherine and C.K. lived part of the year in the US, and part of the year in Paris, France, and later in Normandy.

 Williams began teaching in the mid-'70s at the YM-YWHA in Philadelphia.
 He also worked as an assistant group therapist.
-He taught creative writing at different universities, among them, Franklin and Marshall, the University of California at Irvine, Boston University, Brooklyn College, Columbia University, George Mason University and, starting in 1996, Princeton University.
+He taught creative writing at different universities, among them, Franklin and Marshall, the University of California, Irvine, Boston University, Brooklyn College, Columbia University, George Mason University and, starting in 1996, Princeton University.
 He traveled across the country, and out of the country, giving readings and poetry workshops.
 He also worked on translations, notably of two Greek tragedies.